austinalford/FinalProject/README.md

 Final Project

-**Project shows the use of web AR for studying the eye **
+**Project shows the use of web AR for studying a cell **

 ### **Description**
 This project was created as a part of the course "Introduction to AR/VR Application Development".
-The project demonstrates use of web AR to study the eye.
+The project demonstrates use of web AR to study a cell.
 It consists of the following:
 - index.html (main project file)
 - readme.md (markdown file)